·

 MANAROLA

-The Iconic Town of the Cinque Terre.
-Manarola is often the first village that comes to mind when people talk about the Cinque Terre.
-Along with Vernazza, it is widely regarded as one of the most picturesque and charming villages of the five.
-The village boasts a stunningly beautiful and colorful marina that makes for an ideal spot to take some unforgettable photos.
-It has just the right balance of all the qualities that make the Cinque Terre so special, including a lively old town, picturesque alleys that lead to breathtaking views of the surrounding cliffs and mountains, and inviting spots for a quick dip in the clear waters.
+The Iconic Village of the Cinque Terre.
+Manarola is often the first village people think of when they imagine the Cinque Terre.
+Along with Vernazza, it’s known as one of the prettiest and most charming of the five.
+The village has a beautiful and colorful little harbor that’s perfect for taking great photos.
+It offers a nice mix of everything that makes the Cinque Terre special — lively streets, pretty alleys with amazing views of the sea and hills, and quiet spots to swim in the clear blue water.

 For more information about Manarola, check our post here |